manmarriverty/qa-home-assignment/README.md

 ```

 - If possible, ask the development team to use IDateTimeProvider abstraction to allow injecting needed datetime in tests (see https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices
-*Handle stub static references with seams* section).
+*Handle stub static references with seams* section)
 This will help with tests connected to date validation as currently date calculation logic is handled on a test side, which is not considered a best practice:
 ```csharp
 var nextMonth = DateTime.UtcNow.AddMonths(1).ToString("MM\\/yyyy");
 ```
 Overall, nice to have, but not critical.
-Also in case IDateTimeProvider is added, could use `[Theory]` instead of `[Fact]` for this method tests to cover more cases via single test.
+Also in case IDateTimeProvider is added, could use `[Theory]` instead of `[Fact]` for this method tests to cover more cases via single test description.

 ### ValidateOwner method in CardValidationService.cs